Procedures for making data available in PAGES-acknowledged publications

 2.3 Where to archive the data

 Data should be archived digitally in public repositories in accordance with FAIR data principles, as described by the FAIR Author Guidelines.
 Archiving data through article (digital) supplements does not satisfy the FAIR principles.
 PAGES’ WDS Partners, including NOAA-Paleoclimatology, PANGAEA and Neotoma, have demonstrated their compliance with international standards for trusted data repositories, as have other discipline-specific repositories allied with paleosciences, including those listed in the Registry of Research Data Repositories (re3data).
-In contrast to general, non-disciplinary-specific repositories (e.g. FigShare or university-hosted servers), community specific repositories are preferred because they provide a high level of data curation that advances FAIR data principles.
+The use of general, non-disciplinary-specific repositories (e.g. FigShare or university-hosted servers) is discouraged.
+Instead, community specific repositories are encouraged because they provide a high level of data curation that advances FAIR data principles.

 3. Cite the data

-According to FAIR data practices, all essential data, whether generated by the study or input to the study, must be cited using a persistent, unique, machine-readable identifier, usually a DOI (NOAA-Paleoclimatology currently uses URLs), as assigned by a data repository.
-These "data citations" appear in the main text alongside and in the same way as a bibliographic citation, and they are included in the reference section of the paper.
+According to FAIR data practices, all essential data, whether generated by the study or input to the study, must be cited using a persistent, unique, machine-readable identifier, usually a DOI, as assigned by a data repository.
+These "data citations" appear in the main text alongside, and in the same way as, a bibliographic citation, and they are included in the reference section of the paper.
 Some journals subdivide the reference section into bibliographic citations and data citations, so the two types can be consumed separately by readers and by machines.
 Data citations track the provenance of a dataset and give credit to the data generator, which might be someone other than the author of an article that interprets the data.
 For DOIs and datasets that support versioning, include the version identifier (e.g. PAGES 2k temperature database v2.0.0).
 In the reference section, a data citation includes: Creators, Title, Repository, Identifier, Submission Year.
-More information about data citations is here and an example is below.
+More information about data citations can be found here, and an example can be found below.

-Example text and corresponding data and bibliographic citations (Climate of the Past punctuation style):
+Example text and corresponding data and bibliographic citations (Climate of the Past reference style):